Sanford Dam Mural and Walkway: A Historic Community Project

 How did the project get started?

-A group of individuals closely involved with the project to restore the lakes wanted to memorialize and recognize the efforts of the project team and community.
-They met to brainstorm ideas and ultimately decided on creating a mural and walkway that would feature beautiful artwork celebrating their achievements in Sanford.
+A group of individuals wanted to memorialize and recognize the efforts of the project team and community.
+They met to brainstorm ideas and ultimately decided on creating a mural and walkway that would feature beautiful artwork celebrating the achievements.

 What are the details of the project?